textpattern/textpattern.github.io/administration/visitor-logs-panel.md

 ### Columns

 * **Time:** The time your web page was visited.
-The time is shifted by the time preferences set in the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel).
+The time is shifted by the time preferences set in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel).
 * **IP:** The IP address of the visitor.
 * **Host:** The published hostname associated with the IP address.
 * **Page:** The page in your Textpattern website that is first visited.
 If it is **bold** it shows an attempt to leave a comment.
 If no comment has been left, it is probably a script that unsuccessfully tried to leave some spam.